 Simultaneously call the animal control authorities while you keep an eye on the animal.
 This will help the authorities to capture the animal and assess if the animal needs to be impounded or checked for rabies.

 In cases where the animal involved is unknown the animal has to be caught and quarantined.
 A rabies shot or treatment with antibiotics may also be required.
 Antibiotics are administered even if the person does not need stitches or rabies vaccine shot.

-Always remember to get a booster tetanus shot after an animal bite
+Always remember to get a booster tetanus shot after an animal bite.

 Prevention of Animal Bites

 The following measures will help you to prevent animal bites and the ensuing complications-

-Avoid handling, petting or feeding unknown animals
+- Avoid handling, petting or feeding unknown animals

-Watch carefully while children are around animals or play with them
+- Watch carefully while children are around animals or play with them

-Make sure you and your family members get a tetanus booster in case you have not had one recently
+- Make sure you and your family members get a tetanus booster in case you have not had one recently

-Neuter your pet dog to make it less aggressive
+- Neuter your pet dog to make it less aggressive

-Do not handle snakes.
+- Do not handle snakes.
 Leave them alone.

-When you are around venomous snakes make sure you wear long pants and boots
+- When you are around venomous snakes make sure you wear long pants and boots

 Remember, bats, squirrels and other rodents carry rabies.
 If you have been lying down in an area infested with any of these animals it is better you get your booster shot, as it may be difficult to identify a bite by these animals especially bats.